 August 14, 2012 – Women are the backbone of U.S. Christian churches.
 They are more likely than men to comprise the ranks of churchgoers, volunteers and Sunday school teachers.
 Yet, how do women feel about occupying these roles at their church?
 Do they feel valued?
 Undervalued?
-Are they satisfied with their level of involvement and their opportunity for leadership?

 In this article, the first of four parts, the team at Barna Group looks at the perceptions of Christian women in America, beginning with their views of leadership, church and their place in it.

 Broadly speaking, the research depicts two types of experiences among Christian women.
 The first represents the majority of Christian women.
 Most express a great deal of satisfaction with the church they attend when it comes to leadership opportunities.
 Three quarters say they are making the most of their gifts and potential (73%) and a similar proportion feel they are doing meaningful ministry (72%).
 More than half say they have substantial influence in their church (59%) and a slight majority expect their influence to increase (55%).

 Yet, the study also shows another experience for many other women.
 These women are frustrated by their lack of opportunities at church and feel misunderstood and undervalued by their church leaders.
 About three out of 10 churchgoing women (31%) say they are resigned to low expectations when it comes to church.
 One fifth feel under-utilized (20%).
 One sixth say their opportunities at church are limited by their gender (16%).
 Roughly one out of every eight women feel under-appreciated by their church (13%) and one out of nine believe they are taken for granted (11%).
 Although these represent small percentages, given that about 70 million Americans qualify as churched adult women, this amounts to millions of women in the U.S. today who feel discouraged by their experiences in churches.